-^{}Institute of Mathematics, Polish Academy of Sciences. ul.
-Sniadeckich 8, 00-956 Warszawa, Poland, to whom correspondence should be addressed (E.Deriaz@impan.gov.pl)
+[†]Institute of Mathematics, Polish Academy of Sciences. ul. Śniadeckich 8, 00-956 Warszawa, Poland (E.Deriaz@impan.gov.pl).

-[†]Laboratoire Jean Kuntzmann, INPG, BP 53, 38 041 Grenoble cedex 9, France (Valerie.Perrier@imag.fr)
+[‡]Laboratoire Jean Kuntzmann, Grenoble Institute of Technology, BP 53, 38 041 Grenoble cedex 9, France (Valerie.Perrier@imag.fr).

-Another serious difficulty in the numerical simulation of the Navier-Stokes equations lies in the determination of the pressure field and in the fulfillment of the incompressibility condition.
-In the primitive variable (\mathbf{u}, p) -formulation of the Navier-Stokes equations, physical boundary conditions (on the velocity) can be easily incorporated, but from the numerical point of view, the computation of the velocity and the pressure presents some difficulties: in the setting of classical discretizations, like spectral methods (in the non periodic case) [3], finite element methods [21], or wavelets [10, 4], the discretization spaces for the velocity and for the pressure have to fulfill an inf-sup condition (also called LBB condition), otherwise spurious modes appear in the computation of the pressure which break the incompressibility condition.
-Moreover, numerical difficulties arise in the computation of the pressure, since it asks to solve an ill-conditioned linear system (in the variational formulation), or a Poisson equation.
+but, from the numerical point of view, the computation of the velocity and the pressure presents some difficulties: in the setting of classical discretizations, like spectral methods (in the nonperiodic case) [3], finite element methods [21], or wavelets [10, 18, 4], the discretization spaces for the velocity and for the pressure have to fulfill an inf-sup condition (also called an LBB condition); otherwise spurious modes appear in the computation of the pressure which break the incompressibility condition.
+Moreover, numerical difficulties arise in the computation of the pressure, since it asks one to solve an ill-conditioned linear system (in the variational formulation) or a Poisson equation.

-Provided that divergence-free trial functions are available for the computation of the velocity field, these difficulties will be totally avoided: first the incompressibility condition is directly taken into account by the approximation space of the velocity.
+Provided that divergence-free trial functions are available for the computation of the velocity field, these difficulties will be totally avoided: first, the incompressibility condition is directly taken into account by the approximation space of the velocity.
 Moreover, the pressure disappears after projecting the velocity equation onto the space of divergence-free vector functions (leading to the Leray formulation of the Navier-Stokes equations), and it will be computed through the Helmholtz decomposition of the nonlinear term.

-Therefore in this article we propose to use divergence-free wavelets as a decomposition basis of the velocity field, solution of the incompressible Navier-Stokes equations.
-Such wavelets were originally defined by P.G.
-Lemarié [28], and firstly used to analyze 2D turbulent flows [1, 26], as well as to compute the Stokes solution for the driven-cavity problem [36, 38].
+Therefore in this article we propose using divergence-free wavelets as a decomposition basis of the velocity field, the solution of the incompressible Navier-Stokes equations.
+Such wavelets were originally defined by Lemarié-Rieusset [28], and first used to analyze two-dimensional (2D) turbulent flows [1, 25], as well as to compute the Stokes solution for the driven-cavity problem [36, 38].
 We will consider here the anisotropic divergence-free wavelets constructed in [14].
-The key-point of such numerical scheme based on divergence-free trial bases lies on the orthogonal projection of the nonlinear term onto the space of divergence-free functions, which is explicit in the spectral case.
+The key point of such a numerical scheme based on divergence-free trial bases lies on the orthogonal projection of the nonlinear term onto the space of divergence-free functions, which is explicit in the Fourier spectral case.
 Since divergence-free wavelets are not orthogonal bases, we propose in [15] an iterative algorithm to provide the Helmholtz decomposition of any flow in the wavelet domain.
-Then we are in a position to define a new numerical scheme for solving incompressible Navier-Stokes equations: first we project the equations onto the space of divergence-free vector fields, which eliminates the pressure.
-Secondly, we introduce a semi-implicit time-scheme, and propose an algorithm which only requires fast wavelet transforms for the computation of the velocity (contrary to finite element methods which need linear systems solvers).
+Then we are in a position to define a new numerical scheme for solving incompressible Navier-Stokes equations: first, we project the equations onto the space of divergence-free vector fields, which eliminates the pressure.
+Second, we introduce a semi-implicit time scheme and propose an algorithm which requires only fast wavelet transforms for the computation of the velocity (contrary to finite element methods which need linear systems solvers).
 Finally, the pressure is directly recovered through the Helmholtz decomposition of the nonlinear term, without any further computation.

-Hence, by construction, this scheme takes benefit from the localizations both in space and frequency allowed by wavelets, and should be used in a completely adaptive context.
-It should be also available in arbitrary dimension, and extends readily to non-periodic boundary conditions.
+Hence, by construction, this scheme takes benefit from the localizations both in the space and frequency allowed by wavelets and should be used in a completely adaptive context.
+It should also be available in arbitrary dimension and extend readily to nonperiodic boundary conditions.